Make the most of your time at Reading

 You will be sent instructions on how to apply for accommodation after accepting your place, and we recommend that you apply as soon as possible:

-for IFP programmes that start in January (the fast-track pathways for business and law), you can apply from 22 September in the year before you start.
+• for IFP programmes that start in January (the fast-track pathway for Law), you can apply from 22 September in the year before you start.